atharvthakle/21-Days-Of-Code/21 Days Of Code/Day 02/Problem 4/README.md

 # Problem 4

-Take the following as input.
+Take the following as input :

 A number